The Truth About Barndominiums: Debunking Common Misconceptions

 Regardless of your financial position or how far out your project is, it’s important to approach any lender or builder with a solid plan in mind.

-Having a set of base level plans can greatly improve your ability to estimate costs, get accurate quotes, and determine the overall viability of your project.
+Having a set of base level plans can help you estimate costs, get accurate quotes, and determine the overall viability of your project.

-Additionally, knowing the specifics of your desired layout and room counts can help determine financing options and avoid unexpected costs later in the process.
+Additionally, knowing the specifics of your desired layout and room counts can help with financing approval and unexpected costs later in the process.

 If you’re seriously contemplating the project, I highly suggest obtaining a set of plans as you begin to explore your options.